Dining at a destination where you get to sit on the floor and eat with your hands?

 Even if you’ve never traveled outside of the county, catching just a whiff of this spice blend will somehow evoke Moroccan memories.

 The possibilities for where to rub, dust, or sprinkle ras el hanout are endless.
-It clings like a champ to protein, so rubbing it onto lamb or chicken is always my first choice.
-But its warm, sensual aroma also screams gamey stews and earthy, spiced fall soups.
+It clings like a champ to protein, so rubbing it onto chicken, or using it in a marinade for grilled lamb kebabs are always great choices.
+But its warm and sensual aroma also screams gamey stews, marvelous meatballs, and earthy, spiced fall soups.

 Pepper your culinary repertoire with new ideas by taking a deep dive into the world of homemade spice blends.
 These recipes will get you started: